Derderderr/ICOA-2026-write-ups/Solutions/Steg/Dog-Always_Know/README.md

 ...
 c21lbGxzbGlrZXRvbmd1ZQo=
 ```
-There is a base64 encoded message, decode it gives smellsliketongue, which is not the answer.
+There is a base64 encoded message, decode it gives "smellsliketongue", which is not the answer.
 Using steghide, it extracts scent.txt, including the answer

 answer:
 ```